 We often discuss email conversations in our chat or text apps, but there’s not a great way to reference or share the email outside of Gmail.

 Streak Share is a free feature that lets you create a unique link to allow others to view any of your email threads.
 Just drop it in Slack, a Google Doc, Trello, Asana, a text message… anywhere you can paste a link.

 The link that you send will provide a “live” view of the email thread and include the most recent emails to keep everybody in the loop.
 If the content becomes sensitive or private, you can quickly revoke access to the link by toggling off link sharing for the thread.

 With Streak installed on your browser, you’ll find a link icon at the top and bottom of each email.
 Click the icon to copy a link to the email to your clipboard, and paste anywhere you want to share the email.

 Click the link again to copy again, or to toggle off email sharing.
 Detailed instructions here.

 Both Gmail and Streak have keyboard shortcuts built into the product.
 They’ll help you with everything from adding links in your emails to jumping to different parts of Gmail to adding comments and content in your Streak boxes.

 In your Gmail settings, scroll down to the “Keyboard shortcuts” section and select “Keyboard shortcuts on.”
 Make sure to save your changes at the bottom of the page.

 While in a Gmail window, type a question mark (?) to see a menu of each Gmail and Streak keyboard shortcut.

 There are so many seemingly hidden tricks and shortcuts in Gmail.
-What are your favourites?
+What are your favorites?
 Have any been a life-changer for you?
 We want to know in the comments below!